CrossRef/pdfextract/readme.md

     $ pdf-extract settings

-This command will produce a list of settings along with descriptions of what they effect.
+This command will produce a list of settings along with descriptions of what they affect.
 They can be set by passing a `--set key:value` argument to pdf-extract.